J-Sanderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 61: August 13, 2017

+**Today's Progress**: Continued FCC's backend course by working on Node.js - so far learning basic stuff and async I/O.

+**Thoughts:** I'm liking this part of the course more than the npm side of things.
+Backend is very intimidating since I don't have as much experience as I do with frontend.
+It's a whole other world full of unfamiliar things.
+But I'm really liking the puzzle solving aspects to these tutorial pieces.

+Admittedly I know I shouldn't be counting tutorial work, but since this is such a new field for me and I'm stretching myself, I think I'll happily cheat.

 ### Day 60: August 12, 2017

 **Today's Progress**: Finally able to sign up to Cloud9.
 Got started on the backend course by going through FCC's npm tutorials